udexon/PyPhos/README.md

 # PyPhos
-Phoscript (Lightweight FORTH Shell) in Python
+## Phoscript (Lightweight FORTH Shell) in Python

+Phoscript is a lightweight FORTH derive metaprogramming script.